Culture of Goa

 Goa is a state of India.
 Goans are commonly said to be born with music and football in their blood because both are deeply entrenched in Goan culture.

 Religion

 Velha Goa is considered to be the heart of Goan culture and religion.

 According to the 1909 statistics in the Catholic Encyclopedia, the total Catholic population was 293,628 out of a total population 365,291 (80.33%).
-Within Goa, there has been a steady decline of Christianity due to Goan emigration, and a steady rise of other religions, due to massive non-Goan immigration since the Annexation of Goa.
+Within Goa, there has been a steady decline of Christianity due to Goan emigration, and a steady rise of other religions, due to massive non-Goan immigration since the Indian annexation of Goa.
 Native Goans are outnumbered by non-Goans in Goa, but Christianity remains prevalent in the state, with a higher percentage of Christians than the national average.
 Conversion seems to play little role in the demographic change.
 According to the 2011 census, in a population of 1,458,545 people, 66.1% were Hindu, 25.1% were Christian, 8.3% were Muslim and 0.1% were Sikh.